knownquantity/side-effects-mag/articles/001-this-newsletter-is-an-api.md

 **Published:** 2026-05-23
-**Tags:** meta, agents, infrastructure
+**Tags:** technology, internet culture
 **Read time:** 3 min

 ---

-# This Newsletter Is an API
+# Monitor the Side Effects

-Most newsletters are designed for one reader: a human with an inbox.
-Side Effects is designed for two — humans, and the agents reading on their behalf.
+Most newsletters are designed for a human with an inbox.
+Side Effects is designed for Git-native humans, and the agents reading on their behalf.

-That distinction matters more every month.
 The fastest-growing class of internet consumer is no longer a person scrolling, but a model fetching.
 Coding agents pull docs.
 Research agents pull articles.
 Personal agents pull whatever their owner asked them to track.
 The publishing tools we have were not built for that audience.
 Substack renders a webpage.
 Beehiiv renders a webpage.
 Even RSS, the most agent-friendly format we have, was retrofitted onto a format built for browsers.

-So Side Effects starts somewhere else: the repo is the product.
+So SFX starts somewhere else: the repo is the product.

+## Side Effects Magazine

+Side Effects covers the second-order consequences of technology, markets, AI, and internet culture — the things that happen because of change, not the change itself.
+Think of it as the fine print on progress.

 ## Why GitHub